Avril-Cui/61040-portfolio/assignments/pset2.md

     then UrlShortening.delete (shortUrl: resource)
 ```

-# Extending the design
+# Part Three: Extending the design
+## 1. Additional Concepts
 We first define some additional concepts.

-## ShortUrlOwnership
+### ShortUrlOwnership
 ```
-concept: ShortUrlOwnership [User, shortUrl]
+concept: ShortUrlOwnership [User]

 purpose:
-    record which user registered each short URL
+    record which user registered each resource

 principle:
-    after a short URL is registered, its owner is set as the user who registered it
+    after a resource is registered, its owner is the user who registered it, and only that user can access or change that resource

 state:
     a set of Ownerships with
-        a shortUrl
+        a resource Resource
         an owner User

 actions
-    assign(shortUrl: shortUrl, owner: User)
+    assign(resource: Resource, owner: User)
-        requires: no ownership exists for shortUrl
+        requires: no ownership exists for resource
-        effect: records owner for shortUrl
+        effect: records ownership to associate resource with owner

-    getOwner(shortUrl: shortUrl): (owner: User)
+    getOwner(resource: Resource): (owner: User)
-        requires: ownership exists for shortUrl
+        requires: ownership exists for resource
-        effect: returns the owner
+        effect: returns the owner of the given resource

-    authorize(hortUrl: shortUrl, user: User):
+    authorize(resource: Resource, user: User): (verified: Boolean)
-        requires: ownership exists for shortUrl and user matches the owner
+        requires: ownership exists for resource and owner matches the given user
-        effect: approves authorization
+        effect: approves authorization, return verified as True
 ```

-## AnalyticsCounts
+### AnalyticsCounts
 ```
-concept: AnalyticsCounts [shortUrl]
+concept: AnalyticsCounts [Resource]

 purpose:
-    provide analytics to track how many times each URL is accessed
+    provide analytics to track how many times each resource is accessed

 principle:
-    after initializing a counter for a short URL, each successful redirection of that short URL to its target increase its count
+    after initializing a counter for a resource, each successful access to this resource increase its count

 state
     a set of Counters with
-        a shortURL
+        a resource Resource
         a count Number

 actions
-    initCount(shortUrl: shortUrl)
+    initCount(resource: Resource)
-        requires: no counter exists for shortUrl
+        requires: no counter exists for resource
-        effect: creates a counter for shortUrl with count = 0
+        effect: creates a counter for resource with count = 0

-    increment(shortUrl: shortUrl)
+    increment(resource: Resource)
-        requires: counter exists for shortUrl
+        requires: counter exists for resource
-        effect: increase count by 1
+        effect: increase count of resource by 1

-    getCount(shortUrl: shortUrl): (count: Number)
+    getCount(resource: Resource): (count: Number)
-        requires: counter exists for shortUrl
+        requires: counter exists for resource
-        effect: return the current count
+        effect: return the current count for the resource
 ```

+## Synchronizations
 Next, we specify three important synchronizations with the new concepts.

-Specify three essential synchronizations with your new concepts: one that happens when shortenings are created; one when shortenings are translated to targets; and one when a user examines analytics.

 ### When shortening are created
 ```
 sync initAnalytics

 when:
-    Request.shortenUrl(targetUrl, shortUrlBase, user)
-    NonceGeneration.generate (): (nonce)
+    Request.shortenUrl(user)
-    UrlShortening.register (shortUrlSuffice: nonce, shortUrlBase, targetUrl): (shortUrl)
+    UrlShortening.register (): (shortUrl)

 then:
-    // assign the ownership of the shortUrl ShortUrlOwnerShip.assign (shortUrl, owner: user)
+    // assign the ownership of the shortUrl ShortUrlOwnerShip.assign (resource: shortUrl, owner: user)
-    // init the counter of the shortUrl AnalyticsCounts.initCount (shortUrl)
+    // init the counter of the shortUrl AnalyticsCounts.initCount (resource: shortUrl)
 ```

 ### When shortening are translated to targets
-// check this one to see where to get shortUrl (request?)
 ```
 sync recordAccess

 when:
     Request.accessShortUrl (shortUrl)
-    UrlShortening.lookup (shortUrl): (targetUrl)
+    UrlShortening.lookup (shortUrl)

 then:
-    AnalyticsCounts.increment (shortUrl)
+    AnalyticsCounts.increment (resource: shortUrl)
 ```

 ### When a user examines analytics